Bioconductor/coursehelper/README.md

      Image Name (Best practice is to include time stamp: YearMonthDayTime)
      Create Image
      Close
-5. **Note:** While this creating of AMO is being done please make note of the snapshot that is being created as well (left took bar, elastic block store, select snapshots).
-Consider giving the blank name field an identifier that is associated with this course as it will have to be deleted later and can be challenging to figure out which is associated later.
+5. **Note:** While the creating of image is being done, please make note of the snapshot that is being created as well (left tool bar, elastic block store, select snapshots).
+Consider editing the blank name field to an identifier that is associated with this course as it will have to be deleted later and can be challenging to figure out which is associated.
 6. On the left tool bar, under Images, select AMIs
 7. What until the New AMI is done being created, and shows a Status of available.
 Then copy the `AMI ID` field for that new AMI.
 If updating a previously existing course, this `ami_id` should be used when [Updating a course](#updateCourse)
 8. On the left tool bar, go back to Instances, Instances